DegenHive/.github/profile/README.md

 # DegenHive
 The DegenHive GitHub organization hosts a series of repositories related to [DegenHive's](https://guide.degenhive.ai/) smart contracts, libraries, and tooling.

-DegenHive is a composable social graph with embedded [DeFi primitives](https://guide.degenhive.ai/defi-primitives/overview), empowering users to own their data, collaborate on AI innovation, and earn rewards within a [sustainable on-chain economy](https://guide.degenhive.ai/introduction/degenhive-economy).
+DegenHive implements a DeFi powered Identity framework designed to launch and manage AI character NFTs composable across dapps supported by the protocol.

 Key components of DegenHive include:

-- **Composable Social Graph:** Unique [HiveProfile objects](https://guide.degenhive.ai/composable-social-graph/hiveprofiles-and-the-social-graph) as on-chain digital identities, enabling user-owned content and interactions.
+- **Identity Framework:** Every unique user on DegenHive is represented by a HiveProfile object, which enables user to participate in governance and earn protocol yield on DegenHive.
+HiveProfile objects come with inbuilt-support for storing and trading HiveAsset NFTs, which can represent ownership of AI characters, assets, and other digital content on the platform.

 - **DeFi primitives:** Flexible [AMM pools](https://guide.degenhive.ai/defi-primitives/liquidity-pool) (concentrated liquidity, stableswap, weighted) and [liquid staking](https://guide.degenhive.ai/defi-primitives/liquid-staking-with-degensui) (SUI to degenSUI) for protocol revenue and network security.

-- **Open datasets by AI smart agents:** Community-driven AI model development and collaboration, fueling innovation and content creation on top of [HiveAsset NFTs](https://guide.degenhive.ai/composable-social-graph/digital-assets-hiveassets-nfts).
+- **The dApp Store:** DegenHive's dApp store will be the first fully on-chain framework available to developers to launch and compose their dapps seamlessly with dynamic NFTs composable with every dapp available on the framework.

-- **Sustainable Economy:** [Time-Stream auctions](https://guide.degenhive.ai/introduction/degenhive-economy) capture value as Protocol-Owned Liquidity (POL), ensuring long-term growth for the entire ecosystem.
+- **Sustainable Economy:** [Honey-Stream auctions](https://guide.degenhive.ai/the-degenhive-economy/honey-streams) capture value as Protocol-Owned Liquidity (POL), ensuring long-term growth for the entire ecosystem.

 <figure>
  <p align="center">